aspillaga/activityTOA/README.md

 If you use this package, please cite the accompanying article:

-If you use this package, please cite the accompanying article:
+> Aspillaga, E.; Alós, J.; Catalán, I.A.; Moltó, V.; Abad-Platas, J.; Villegas-Ríos, D. (2025).
+Inferring activity patterns of aquatic animals from single-receiver acoustic telemetry setups. *Methods in Ecology and Evolution.*

-> Aspillaga, E. et al. (2025).
-Inferring activity patterns of aquatic animals from single-receiver acoustic telemetry setups. *Methods in Ecology and Evolution.* Accepted.
+Accepted in September 2025.